rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 ## These are questions I shouldn't have to ask:

-* Can I define classes, modules, and/or methods in this scope?
+* Can I define classes, modules,<br />and/or methods in this scope?
-* What is the fully-qualified name of a constant defined in this scope?
+* What is the fully-qualified name of<br />a constant defined in this scope?
 * Can I `return` in this scope?